hogiro/image-cache/README.md

 > [!NOTE]
 > This is a fork of the Intervention package.
 The original Intervention package is currently abandoned, so we are only using its basic functionalities.

+> [!CAUTION]
+> Currently, this package is unstable because it also depends on the `intervention/image package`, where the config path is registered.
+To make it work, we have turned off auto-discovery in Bagisto and overridden the necessary provider at this stage.
+In the future, we will either maintain this package or look for an alternative.

 Intervention Image Cache extends the [Intervention Image Class](https://github.com/Intervention/image/) package to be capable of image caching functionality.

 The library uses the [Illuminate/Cache](https://github.com/illuminate/cache/) package and can be easily integrated into the [Laravel Framework](https://laravel.com/).
 Based on your Laravel cache configuration you are able to choose between Filesystem, Database, Memcached or Redis for the temporary buffer store.